corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

 There is no schema in `--jdbc-url` as vNodes create their own schemas.
 However, `--is-admin` is required as this is a DDL configuration not DML.
 {{< /note >}}

-9. Execute the following Corda CLI command to generate DDL for populating the initial admin user for Corda:
+9. Execute the following Corda CLI command to generate DDL for populating the initial admin user for Cord, in this case use RBAC:

    {{< tabs name="DDL-user">}}
    {{% tab name="Linux" %}}